SysKitTeam/docs-pointlight/product-updates/syskit-point-1-release-note.md

 date: 11/12/2018
 ---

 We’ve released SysKit Point!
-This is the newest addition to our line of products created to help Office 365 global administrators with controlling the security and health of their environment.
+This is the newest addition to our line of monitoring products, created to help Office 365 global administrators with __keeping their environment secure and healthy__.
 [SysKit Point](https://www.syskit.com/products/point/) is a free cloud-based solution and we intend to keep it free.
 To dig out more details, read this release note.

 We’re always eager to hear your feedback and suggestions!